MRT Line 3 (Metro Manila): Construction and opening

+During the line's construction in 2000, Pasay residents raised concerns about the line being constructed at ground level, resulting in the closure of several intersections along EDSA, forcing people to take long detours just to cross EDSA.
+Residents also complained that they were not properly consulted about the line's construction in their area.
+The MRTC stated that the segment could not be made as an elevated railway due to the air rights above the LRT-1 already being awarded to the Department of Public Works and Highways for a flyover in 1996.

-Overcrowding and later decline
+Overcrowding and maintenance problems

 MRTC projected a capacity breach in the system by 2002.
 By 2004, the line had the highest ridership of the three lines, with 400,000 passengers daily.
 By early 2012, the system was carrying around 550,000 to 600,000 commuters during weekdays and was often badly overcrowded during peak times of access during the day and night.
-The line operated beyond its original designed capacity from 2004 to 2019, and since 2022.
-In 2011, Sumitomo, through TES Philippines, issued a warning about the overcrowding situation of the line, in which a failure to immediately upgrade the line's trains and systems would result in damage to the trains and systems.
+It operated beyond its original designed capacity until 2019.
+In 2011, Sumitomo, through TES Philippines, issued a warning about the severe overcrowding situation of the line, in which a failure to immediately upgrade the systems would result in potential damage.

-By October 2012, DOTC removed Sumitomo as the maintenance provider of the line due to the high costs of the contract.
-With the entry of the joint venture of Philippine Trans Rail Management and Services Corporation (PH Trams) and Comm Builders & Technology Philippines Corporation (CB&T) as the maintenance provider in 2012, and APT Global in 2013, it marked the start of the deterioration of the line due to poor maintenance by the aforementioned maintenance providers that DOTC appointed.
-In 2014, there were reported daily incidents and disruptions, and a derailment of one train coach on August 13 of that year.
-The government of Benigno Aquino III had been planning to buy the line from the MRT Corporation (MRTC), the private concessionaire that built the line, and then bid it out to private bidders.
-The Aquino government accused the MRTC of neglecting and not improving the services of the line under its watch.
+Sumitomo's original maintenance contract was set to expire in June 2010, but was extended four times.
+On November 17, 2010, MRTC transferred its responsibility of maintaining the system to the DOTC.
+By the end of Sumitomo's extended contract in October 2012, the DOTC, under the leadership of its secretary Jun Abaya, decided to procure a new maintenance firm.
+After the DOTC takeover, unloading incidents and train shortages became rampant.
+On the other hand, the government of Benigno Aquino III had been planning to buy the line from the MRTC; Representative Edgar Erice of Caloocan's 2nd congressional district accused the MRTC of neglecting and not improving the services of the line under its watch.

-In February 2016, the Philippine Senate released a report stating that DOTC Secretary Jun Abaya and other DOTC officials "may have violated" the Anti-Graft and Corrupt Practices Act in relation to questionable contracts with the subsequent maintenance providers.
-In a Senate report where the line's condition was found to be in "poor maintenance" as per studies made by MTR HK, DOTC officials were reported to be involved in graft in relation to questionable contracts, especially those for the maintenance of the line.
+Following a major train derailment on August 13, 2014, experts from the Mass Transit Railway in Hong Kong audited the MRT-3 two weeks after the incident.
+In November, the MTR reported that the line's performance was "unsatisfactory".
+The Philippine Senate, in February 2016, released a report stating that Abaya and other DOTC officials "may have violated" the Anti-Graft and Corrupt Practices Act in relation to questionable contracts with the subsequent maintenance providers.
+In a Senate report on the results of the MTR audit, DOTC officials were reported to be involved in graft in relation to questionable contracts, especially those for the maintenance of the line.